raimondlume/fuud-server/README.md

 **CD/CI** pipeline:

-1. push to master branch
-2. push triggers a new build at Docker Hub (private)
+1. push to master triggers a new build at Docker Hub (private)
-3. webhook to a Ubuntu VPS on build completion
+2. Docker Hub sends a webhook to a Ubuntu VPS on build completion
-4. pull new image and run container
+3. bash script pulls the latest image and runs the container